adil162/CodeAlpha_Credit-Scoring-Model/README.md

 Add explainability with SHAP or LIME

 🏅 Internship Acknowledgement
-This project was developed during my internship with CodeAlpha via Skilled Score.
+This project was developed during my internship with CodeAlpha.

 🙋‍♂️ About Me
 I'm Adil Shah, an aspiring AI/ML developer from Pakistan 🇵🇰.